stefan-f-bucher/divisive-normalization-efficiency/README.md

-Code for Bucher & Brandenburger (2022): Divisive normalization is an efficient code for multivariate Pareto-distributed environments.
+# Code for Bucher & Brandenburger (2022): "Divisive normalization is an efficient code for multivariate Pareto-distributed environments"

 The empirical analysis uses the [van Hateren image data set](http://bethgelab.org/datasets/vanhateren/) and the Matlab package [matlabPyrTools](https://github.com/LabForComputationalVision/matlabPyrTools).

+## Getting Started
+Install [matlabPyrTools](https://github.com/LabForComputationalVision/matlabPyrTools) as well as [nhist](https://www.mathworks.com/matlabcentral/fileexchange/27388-plot-and-compare-histograms-pretty-by-default) in the working directory.

-Numerical Simulations (Python)
+## Numerical Simulations (Python)
 - main.py produces figures
   - pdfs.py contains the expressions for the various probability densities
   - mixtureModel.py generates a random sample of Pareto-distributed variables as a gamma-weighted mixture of independent Weibull random variables
   - plotFunctions.py contains plotting utility functions
 - varianceFormulae_verification.py verifies the result on the Pareto distribution as a mixture model and uses it to generate random samples in order to verify that empirical moments coincide with theoretical ones

-Empirical Analysis of Filtered Image Statistics (Matlab)
+## Empirical Analysis of Filtered Image Statistics (Matlab)
 - main.m Maximum Likelihood Estimation of Pareto model using filter responses to images from the van Hateren dataset
 - Pareto_pdf.m contains the pdf of the Pareto distribution
 - logLikelihood_Pareto.m computes the log-likelihood under the Pareto distribution